-State agencies and the PIHP are regularly informed on the use of restraints, restrictive interventions and rights restrictions through incident reporting and data reports.
-The PIHPs report quarterly on the use of restraints to DHB.
+State agencies and the PHP / PIHP are regularly informed on the use of restraints, restrictive interventions and rights restrictions through incident reporting and data reports.
+The PHPs / PIHPs report quarterly on the use of restraints to DHB.
 In addition, NC Administrative Code 10A NCAC 27E .0104 and 10A NCAC 27G .0600, requires provider agencies to participate in the DHHS online Incident Response Information System (IRIS) for responding to and reporting critical incidents and other life endangering situations.
 This system addresses deaths, injuries, behavioral interventions, including physical restraints, management of medications, allegations of abuse or neglect, and beneficiary behavior issues.
-The PIHPs provide oversight to the use of restrictive behavioral interventions.
-These incidents are reviewed during provider monitoring reviews by the PIHP.
+The PHPs provide oversight to the use of restrictive behavioral interventions.
+These incidents are reviewed during provider monitoring reviews by the PHP / PIHP.
 State agencies review the use of restraints, restrictive interventions and rights restrictions if complaints are made to the state advocacy and consumer affairs office.
-Any significant injuries which result from employment of a restraint, restrictive intervention or rights restriction must be carefully analyzed and immediately reported to state agencies and the PIHP.
+Any significant injuries which result from employment of a restraint, restrictive intervention or rights restriction must be carefully analyzed and immediately reported to state agencies and the PHP / PIHP.

-Unauthorized use of seclusion is detected and addressed through Tailored Care Management monitoring of both services and health and safety on a monthly or quarterly basis.
-One aspect of the Tailored Care Management/ Care Coordination monitoring tool is to determine whether any incidents have occurred and to determine any patterns or unauthorized use of restraints.
+Unauthorized use of seclusion is detected and addressed through Care Coordination / Tailored Plan Care Management monitoring of both services and health and safety on a monthly or quarterly basis.
+One aspect of the Care Coordination / Tailored Plan Care Manager monitoring tool is to determine whether any incidents have occurred and to determine any patterns or unauthorized use of restraints.
 Furthermore, Utilization of unplanned restrictive procedure will be documented on the DHHS online Incident Response Information System (IRIS).
-This report is submitted within 72 hours of the use of a restrictive intervention to the LME-MCO-PIHP.
-Any reports of unauthorized use or misapplication of restraints will be investigated by the PIHP.
-The Tailored Care Manager/Care Coordinator monitors at least quarterly to ensure any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support plan and that the Positive Behavioral Support plan is signed/approved by a licensed psychologist and approved by the Client Right's Committee."

-If the agency is licensed through the Division of Health Service Regulation, PIHP, DHB, or the DMH/DD/SAS may contact the Division of Health Service Regulation regarding any concerns.
-Providers report aggregate data to the PIHP quarterly.
-The PIHP collects this data for DHB.
+This report is submitted within 72 hours of the use of a restrictive intervention to the TP-PHP / LME-MCO-PIHP.
+Any reports of unauthorized use or misapplication of restraints will be investigated by the PHP / PIHP.
+Care Coordination / Tailored Plan Care Manager monitors at least quarterly to ensure any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support plan and that the Positive Behavioral Support plan is signed/approved by a licensed psychologist and approved by the Client Right's Committee."
+If the agency is licensed through the Division of Health Service Regulation, the PHP, PIHP, DHB, or the DMH/DD/SAS may contact the Division of Health Service Regulation regarding any concerns.
+Providers report aggregate data to the PHP / PIHP quarterly.
+The PHP / PIHP collects this data for DHB.